Learn how to start using Pinterest for business with an effective Pinterest strategy that works on Pinterest today.

 Instagram and Facebook users are looking for a personalized experience.
 They post their own content for their family and friends to view.
 They also want to interact with brands.

-However, Pinterest users are actively searching for something – interior design, inspiration for a life event, interesting accessories, fashion, makeup looks, or something else.
+However, Pinterest users are actively searching (and shopping) for something – interior design, inspiration for a life event, interesting accessories, fashion, makeup looks, or something else.

 Here’s some interesting research that Pinterest conducted related to the interests of different audience groups: